aeyoll/sukurappa/README.md

 sukurappa list

 # Watch for changes every 5 seconds and send an email with the new content every times it changes
+# URL will be replaced with the actual url
+# NEW_CONTENT will be replaced with... the new content
 sukurappa watch --command='mail -s "[Sukurappa] Content changed in URL" my@email.com <<< NEW_CONTENT' --frequency=5
 ```